Summer Reading

 Honors English I

-If you are not already, familiarize yourself with the stories of The Iliad.
 You can find summaries online and even some good, animated summaries on YouTube.
-Provide a brief summary The Iliad:

 - Odysseus